 Approximately two-thirds of Americans are overweight and one-third of Americans are obese.
 Overweight and obese individuals are at a much higher risk for a condition known as sleep apnea.
 Sleep apnea causes patients to have pauses in breathing or shallow breaths while sleeping.
 Sleep apnea alone puts patients at an increased risk of fatal respiratory depression.
 Adding sleeping pills magnifies that risk.

-According to a study published in March 2012, obese patients taking sleeping pills—e.g., Ambien (zolpidem) and Restoril (temazepam)—were 9.3 times more likely to die than obese patients who did not.
+According to a study published in the British Medical Journal (BMJ) in March 2012, obese patients taking sleeping pills—e.g., Ambien (zolpidem) and Restoril (temazepam)—were 9.3 times more likely to die than obese patients who did not.
 One of the study’s authors, Robert Langer, M.D., MPH, suggested that the combination of sleep apnea, which affects the urge to breathe during sleep, and sleeping pills, which may dull the urge to breathe, may explain the increased risk of death for obese patients taking sleeping pills.

 The prescribing information for some sleeping pills also discusses the increased risk these pills pose to patients with sleep apnea or other breathing problems.
 For example, the prescribing information for Ambien (zolpidem) states: